 - Open the app and connect your Android device to your Mac with a USB cable as a media device.

 - Now you are able to browse your phone's internal storage and portable storage.
 You can drag files and folders (up to 4GB) to your Mac.

 It is a pity that the Android team stopped updating Android File Transfer, so for some phones, it may not work properly.
-When such a thing happens, there is an Android File Transfer alternative software that you can rely on - FonePaw Android Data Recovery for Mac (opens new window).
+When such an situation happens, there is an Android File Transfer tool as a reliable and convenient alternative - FonePaw Android Data Recovery for Mac (opens new window).

 Download FonePaw Android Data Recovery and install it to have a try right now.

 Now launch FonePaw Android Data Recovery and connect your Android device to your Mac with a USB cable.
 There are only four steps to send files from your Android device to your Mac.

 - Connect your Android device to Mac.
 Enable USB debugging on your phone.